Demographics of Malawi: Southern region

 The Southern region is made up of the Yao and the Lomwe people.
 They are both the Bantu groups who came from Mozambique due to wars.
 The common languages in urban areas such as Blantyre are Chichewa, English and Chitumbuka.
 In rural areas, Lomwe, Sena and Yao are used, primarily by elder people.

 Population

-Demographics ofhand live in a nts in millions.
+Demographics of Malawi, Data of Our World in Data, year 2022; Number of inhabitants in millions.